mrsata/Microtubule_Kymograph_Analysis/README.md

 ## Installation

-* Download the "New_Plugin-(version number).jar" fine on your own computer.
-The most recent version of the plugin can be found at the releases tab(coming soon) on the New_Plugin GitHub page.
+* Download the "Microtubule_Kymograph_Analysis-(version number).jar" fine on your own computer.
+The most recent version of the plugin can be found at the releases tab(coming soon) on the Microtubule_Kymograph_Analysis GitHub page.
 * Save the file in the Fiji "plugins" folder.
-* Restart Fiji, and the plugin should appear in “Process” -> “New Plugin”
+* Restart Fiji, and the plugin should appear in “Process” -> “Microtubule Kymograph Analysis”

 ```
 The numbers after the hyphen denote the version number of the plugin.